overhide/remotestorage-tutorial/README.md

 <p align = "center">2-iaps.html :: line 104-108</p><br/>

-When initializing `lucchetto` we provide the constructor with an options object including the *remote-storage* instance we normally use, `remoteStorage`.
+When initializing `lucchetto` we provide the constructor with an options object including the *remote-storage* instance we're already using, `remoteStorage`.
 This let's `lucchetto` leverage the current *remote-storage* signed-in user details &mdash; to make in-app purchase flows as banal as possible.

 Next, we set the `overhideIsTest` option to `true` to indicate we're using testnets.
 In a live production system you'd set this to `false`.